University of California, Santa Barbara campus: Davidson Library

-The Donald C. Davidson Library is named in honor of Donald C. Davidson, who served as University Librarian from 1947 to 1977.
-It is UCSB's main library, holding the general collection and several special collections: The Sciences and Engineering Library, the Map and Imagery Laboratory, the Curriculum Laboratory, the East Asian Library and the Ethnic and Gender Studies Library.
-The university's Department of Special Collections are also part of the Davidson Library.
+The UCSB Libraries, consisting of the Davidson Library and the Arts Library reached 3 million bound volumes in 2010.
+The Donald C. Davidson Library is named after Donald C. Davidson, who was a University Librarian from 1947 to 1977.
+It is UCSB's main library, holding the general collection and several special collections: The Sciences and Engineering Library, the Map and Imagery Laboratory, the Curriculum Laboratory, the East Asian Library, and the Ethnic and Gender Studies Library.
+The university's Department of Special Collections is also part of the Davidson Library.
 The Special Collections hold rare books and manuscripts and several collections, which include the Performing Arts Collection, the Wyles Collection on the American West, the Skofield Printers' Collection, and the California Ethnic and Multicultural Archives.

 Storke Tower

-Storke Tower is a landmark campanile (bell and clock tower) located in the centre of the UCSB campus.
+Storke Tower is a landmark campanile (bell and clock tower) located in the center of the UCSB campus.
 It can be seen from most places on campus, and it overlooks Storke Plaza.
 Dedicated for use on September 28, 1969, the 61-bell carillon tower stands 175 ft tall.
 The bells range in size from 13 to 4,793 pounds, with the largest bell carrying the university seal and university motto.

 Storke Tower is the tallest steel/cement structure in Santa Barbara County.